Status and Distribution

 Foodplant and Larval Feeding Signs

-Salicornia spp. (glassworts), see plant distribution map, Aster tripolium (sea aster), Suaeda spp., including S. maritima (annual sea-blite), Sperguleria spp. including S. media (greater sand-spurrey) and Limonium vulgare (common sea-lavender).
+Salicornia spp. (glassworts), see plant distribution map, Tripolium pannonicum (sea aster), Suaeda spp., including S. maritima (annual sea-blite), Sperguleria spp. including S. media (greater sand-spurrey) or Limonium vulgare (common sea-lavender).

 In Europe also noted on Salicornia europaea agg. (common glasswort) and less frequently Atriplex prostrata (spear-leaved orache) and Spergularia salina.